 - Passenger Lists of Vessels Arriving at Galveston Texas 1896-1951.
 National Archives Washington DC.
 Print.

 The Capper Family Crest was acquired from the Houseofnames.com archives.
 The Capper Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 23 November 2012 at 15:38.
+This page was last modified on 23 October 2015 at 10:21.